mbaytas/MAVA337Labs/1_Java/Lab1_Essentials.md

     // instance variables - replace the example below with your own private int x;

 This is where you **declare** the **variables** for your class, which store information about a car.

 We need to store 4 specific pieces of information about each car: the name and ID of the student who drives it, its licence plate, and whether or not its parking fee has been paid in full.

 > The first line, beginning with `//`, is a comment.
 There are no symbols (like `*/`) that mark its end, because `//` designates the whole line as a comment.
 The comment terminates when you move to the next line.

 - Delete the phrase ` - replace the example below with your own`.

-- Notice the `private` keyword.
+Notice the `private` keyword.
 This means that other classes in your program will not be able to directly read or change the variables that belong to **instances** of this **class**.
 During this lab, all of your **variable** declarations will begin with the `private` keyword.

 - Think about what **data types** you will use for these 4 **variables**.
 To make your life easier, we'll give you 3 choices: `ìnt`, `String`, and `boolean`.
 Pick from among these.
 - **Declare** a **variable** called `ownerName`, which holds information about the name of the student who drives the car.
 - **Declare** a **variable** called `ownerID` to hold the ID number for the student who drives the car.
 - **Declare** a **variable** called `licencePlate` to hold the car's licence plate information.
 - **Declare** a **variable** called `isFeePaid` to hold information about whether or not the car's parking fee has been paid.

 > Notice that, while class names begin with capital letters, variables begin with lower case letters.
 Again, this is a convention among programmers.
-Also notice that for both classes and variables, if the name consists of more than one word, no spaces are put between words, and the first letter of each word after the first is always capitalized.
+Also notice that for both classes and variables, if the name consists of more than one word, no spaces are put between words, and the first letter of each word after the first is always capitalized (this is called "camel case").

 - *Compile* your class.
 Make sure you have no syntax errors.